mezzio/mezzio/docs/book/v2/features/middleware-types.md

 ## Callable http-middleware

 Sometimes you may not want to create a class for one-off middleware.
-As such, Expressive allows you to provide a PHP callable that uses the same signature as `Interop\Http\ServerMiddleware\MiddlewareInterface`:
+As such, Mezzio allows you to provide a PHP callable that uses the same signature as `Interop\Http\ServerMiddleware\MiddlewareInterface`:

 ```php